 Getting children back into school after emergencies

 Being safe is something many of us take for granted.
-Yet sadly, there are children in the Philippines who aren’t safe.
+Sadly, there are children in the Philippines who aren’t safe.

 Our child protection work